back

 how to aggressively pay off credit card debt

 Sometimes, the debt you owe can feel like a burden weighing down your entire life.
 It can put a damper on all areas of your finances by taking over your monthly expenses with payment on top of payment until you have no extra money left to really enjoy your life.
-If you feel like you are drowning in your debt, you might be ready to take the step necessary to become debt-free.
+Collectively, Americans owe approximately $986 billion in credit card debt.1 If you feel like you are drowning in debt, you might be ready to take the step necessary to become debt-free.

 The nature of debt is that it is constantly growing.
 Unless you are in an introductory period of a brand new credit card, the debt you rack up is continuously getting larger from the interest rate charges on the account.
 The interest accruing on your credit accounts mean you owe more each month that passes.
 You are only losing money by holding onto high-interest debt.

 Many financial experts suggest keeping your debt balance low for optimal financial health.
-And for those borrowers who have more debt than they can handle, experts advise paying off debt in its entirety.
-Debt freedom allows you to start from scratch and repair a damaged credit report.
+And for those borrowers who have more debt than they can handle, financial experts suggest paying off debt in its entirety.
+Debt freedom allows you to start from scratch and improve a bad credit score.
 Paying off debt, even if not yet dire, will never be a decision you regret.

 Credit Card Debt Should Be the First To Go

 Credit cards are often the highest interest debt individuals have.
-In most cases, credit card accounts hold higher interest rates than personal loans, car loans, and home loans.
-There are some exceptions to this, such as no credit check loans online, which can have similarly high-interest rates.
+In most cases, credit card accounts hold higher interest rates than auto loans or unsecured loans.
+There are some exceptions to this, such as no credit check loans, which can have similarly high-interest rates.
 But, in all likelihood, your credit cards have the highest interest rate of all your debt.

 For this reason, it is a wise money move to pay off credit card debt quicker than your other debts because it will save you the most money on interest charges.
 Taking an aggressive approach to your credit card balances might require some short-term sacrifices, but the reward of freedom will be well worth it.